 New clients often ask what to expect when working together.
 Some have never worked with a designer before, or some have and didn't love their experience.
 I format my business differently from most designers, and like to give as much information as possible up front so the client can be informed and we can both make sure it's a great fit!
 As a start, here are the fundamentals of how I work:

 I've completed a wide range of projects for over 100 different clients.
 I strongly believe that design should be a collaborative process; my job is to help create a home that is perfectly suited to the individuals who live there.
 As such, I don't have a signature style but instead strive to tastefully and intelligently interpret my clients' styles.
-For a live peek into the daily happenings of my company, check out my Instagram and Pinterest accounts.
-A formal portfolio is available by request.

 I format my business a little differently from most designers - instead of charging a 20-30% markup on top of retail, I share my trade discounts with my clients, helping them stretch their budget further.
 This puts us on the same team with the same goal.
 Instead of my business being sales-driven, I can truly act as the expert consultant my clients are looking for, with their best interest at heart.